Jing Ke: The attempt

-Seeing the king in grave danger, a royal physician named Xia Wuju (夏無且) grabbed his own medicine bag and hurled it at Jing Ke, which slowed down the assassin just enough to allow King Zheng to recover some distance.
-Reminded by cries from other officials, the king managed to shift his longsword behind his back and successfully unsheathe it from behind.
-Now armed, he immediately turned back and struck Jing Ke in the thigh, effectively immobilizing him.
+Seeing the king in grave danger, a royal physician named Xia Wuju (夏無且) grabbed his medicine bag and hurled it at Jing Ke, which slowed down the assassin just enough to allow King Zheng to recover some distance.
+Reminded by cries from other officials, King Zheng managed to shift his longsword behind his back and successfully unsheathe it.
+Now armed with a weapon, King Zheng turned back to confront Jing Ke and struck him in the thigh, effectively immobilizing him.
 The injured Jing Ke threw his dagger at King Zheng in desperation, but missed.
 The king then proceeded to stab Jing Ke eight more times, mortally wounding him.
-Knowing it was hopelessly over, the dying Jing Ke sat with his legs stretched forward and apart (a posture then considered very rude), and used the last of his strength to taunt King Zheng with abuses.
-At this point, the guards had arrived at the scene to finish off both Jing Ke and the fleeing Qin Wuyang.
+Knowing it was hopelessly over, the dying Jing Ke sat with his legs stretched forward and apart (a posture then considered very vulgar and rude), and used the last of his strength to taunt King Zheng with abuses.
+At this point, the palace guards had arrived at the scene to finish off both Jing Ke and the fleeing Qin Wuyang.

 It was recorded that right after the incident, King Zheng sat on the throne holding his sword catatonically for a short while before recovering from the mental shock, and thanked and rewarded the physician Xia Wuju for attempting to stop the assassin.

-Yan annihilation
+Aftermath

-After Jing Ke's attempt, the Qin army general Wang Jian was sent against the Yan state.
+After Jing Ke's assassination attempt, the Qin army general Wang Jian was sent against the Yan state.
 In 226 BC, Prince Dan sent his army to fight at Ji (薊), but were soon defeated.
 In an effort to try to appease the King of Qin, King Xi of Yan put his son to death; however, the Yan were annexed and destroyed nonetheless.